meganlavengood/instruments-class/docs/_posts/2025-11-19-final-project.md

 date: 2025-11-19 10:10:11 -0500
 ---

-Your final project is a scholarly essay on a topic of your choosing.
+Your final project is a scholarly essay on a piece of music or instrument of your choosing.
 The purpose of the project is for you to apply the skills you’ve learned in class to something that you enjoy and want to share with the rest of the class.

-**Note:** I will continue to think about and develop the final project through the course of the class.
-Below are the final project guidelines for my last seminar (timbre analysis).
-This will give you an idea of what I typically expect but I will probably change this to some extent.

 ---